How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 Check your home loan options.
 Start here

-The best way to determine if you’re eligible for a first-time home buyer program is to reach out to the housing authority in the town or city where you want to purchase a home.
+The best way to determine if you meet their first-time home buyer loan requirements is to reach out to the housing authority in the town or city where you want to purchase a home.

 Down payment grants, tax credits, and closing cost assistance generally are not advertised, so be sure to ask around.